“Everything depends on inner change; when this has taken place, then, and only then does the world change.”

 Once you have completed assessment and started your first therapy session, begin working your way through my Essential Reading List (see Agreement for current password), which provides you with valuable information on how to get the most out of your investment of time, energy and money in therapy.
 Articles are information-dense, so it is wise to take your time with the reading in order to absorb the information gradually, rather than cramming or skim reading.

-You can find many other articles on various subjects in the Resources Section that can significantly enhance what you gain from therapy.
+You can find over 120 articles on various subjects in the Resources Section that can significantly enhance what you gain from therapy.
 Most articles and resources require a password, and full access is available once assessment or review is completed and you start your first weekly session (Or with any Therapy Card, or by Flexible Attendance plus a one-off Supplementary Support fee).

 You start each session by talking about what concerns you.
 It’s often helpful to ask yourself at the start what you need from each session.
 Your therapist then works with whatever you bring.